ramsai-5A1/Netflix-GPT/README.md

 - useRef Hook
 - Added Backend for 2 apis (login and signup using jwt and express server)
 - Then added redux store and stored the data (token info) in redux user-slice
+- Bugfix: Redirect user to /browse page, if token is valid otherwise redirect to /login page
+-

 # Features